-OCRFA recognizes contributed services for advertising services and professional fees that were utilized principally in OCRFA's program operations during the year ended December 31, 2016.
+OCRFA recognizes contributed services for advertising services and professional fees that were utilized principally in OCRFA's program operations during the years ended December 31, 2017 and 2016.
 These contributed services have been recorded at their approximate fair value.
-Contributed services for the year ended December 31, 2016 totaled \$600,967.
+Contributed services for the years ended December 31, 2017 and 2016 totaled \$539,382 and \$600,967, respectively.